moussaclarke/beatportapi/README.md

 # Beatport API PHP Class

-A simple PHP class to query the Beatport Catalogo API.
+A simple PHP class to query the Beatport Catalog API.

 The use case is for a server to server context - for example I used it to build a simple Beatport RSS feed for my label.
 NB: The class requests an access token each time it's instantiated and doesn't try to persist it to e.g. DB for later use.